containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 ### Containerum script

-[This script]() generates and maintains certificate infrastructure sufficient to run a Kubernetes cluster.
+<a href="/files/gen-kube-ca.sh" target="_blank">`This script`</a> generates and maintains certificate infrastructure sufficient to run a Kubernetes cluster.

 Arguments: